Many new parents view caring for a new family member as complex.

 Avoid tucking it into the diaper, which Michelle Ponti, a pediatrician in London, Ontario, says could trap moisture and make the area “pretty dirty and stinky” pretty quickly.

-If you notice any odor, redness, swelling, cat, or if your baby seems feverish or irritable, see your healthcare provider.
+See your healthcare provider if you notice any odor, redness, swelling, cat, or if your baby seems feverish or irritable.

 During a bath, it’s okay if the cord gets a little wet, as long as it is allowed to air dry afterward, says pediatric naturopath Hillary Dinning of Calgary.
 And please note that you should not hit or hit the sensitive area by accident.

 Expect to give your baby a bath for about the first week of life.